 By Todd Von Deak

-Todd Von Deak, MBA, CAE is President of TVD Associates and a member of the adjunct faculty at Drexel University's LeBow College of Business.
-He can be reached at email@example.com.
+Todd Von Deak, MBA, CAE is President of TVD Associates and a member of the adjunct faculty at Drexel University’s LeBow College of Business, where he has taught a number of courses including branding.
+He can be reached at firstname.lastname@example.org.